Friday, 22 June 2018

-We were now finally on the Allier river, which we were to follow from here to its end over the next two or three weeks.
+We were now finally on the Allier river, which we were to follow for the next two or three weeks, from here to its end.

-As we came over the white concrete arch of the bridge, our first view of Langeac was dominated by the abbey of St Gal, probably constructed in the eleventh century, its dark tower frowning over the river.
+As we came over the bridge, with its white concrete arch, our first view of Langeac was dominated by the abbey of St Gal, probably constructed in the eleventh century, its dark tower frowning over the river.

-The rest of the town looked pleasant, but we were more interested in finding the camping ground and settling in.
+The rest of the town looked pleasant, and worth exploring, but at that moment we were more interested in getting to the camping ground and settling in.

-It was a municipal camping ground and also had a tall, magnificent gîte, which seemed to have only one occupant, a little hunched-over cyclist.
+It was a municipal camping ground and beside it was a tall, magnificent gîte, which seemed to have only one occupant, a little hunched-over cyclist.

 Once we had washed ourselves and our walking clothes, we lay down to enjoy an afternoon of repose, but the air was so chilly that we decided to put up the tent and have our siesta inside.

-Having foolishly put it up in the sun, we soon discovered that it was like an oven, and had to emerge, put on our warm jackets and long pants, and make the best of it in the cold.
+Having foolishly put it up in the sun, we soon discovered that it was like an oven, and had to emerge, put on our warm jackets and long pants, and make the best of it in the cold outdoors.

 Not far away was another small tent, beside which was a bike and a bare-chested man spreadeagled in the sun, ignoring the cold breeze, and seemingly disinclined to notice his neighbours.
 We guessed that he must be Dutch.
-After a while he cooked up a sorry little feed for himself.
+After a while he cooked up a sorry little feed for himself on a spirit stove.

 We walked back to the bridge along a riverside path, and looked at the old town, most of which was confined within a semi-circular perimeter street, perhaps a former defensive wall.